 “We’re at an inflection point now,” Lovestone says.
 “I believe the next five years will see significant advances in the search for a treatment.”

-As we look ahead to 2020, Lovestone and other experts who are tackling Alzheimer’s from uniquely innovative angles explain why and how the future of treating the disease looks promising.
+For World Alzheimer’s Month, Lovestone and other experts who are tackling Alzheimer’s from uniquely innovative angles explain why and how the future of treating the disease looks promising.

 The Search for Alzheimer’s Biomarkers—Through Digital Technology and Data